 Philip joined the AAC in 2012 as the GTCR manager and has spent summers at the Ranch since, he also traveled to El Paso, TX to coordinate renovations and manage the all-new Hueco Rock Ranch.
 Philip has now moved to AAC HQ to handle logistics for all existing properties and help research and develop new lodging locations.

-Debbie & Gary Bunten - GTCR Assistant Management Team
+Debbie & Gary Bunten - GTCR Management Team

-Debbie and Gary joined the Grand Teton Climbers' Ranch staff as assistant managers in the summer of 2012.
+Debbie and Gary joined the Grand Teton Climbers' Ranch Staff as Assistant Managers in the summer of 2012.
+They have served in this capacity until 2015 when they stepped up to be Managers.
 Long time visitors to the Tetons, their passion began twenty years ago when they first visited the area.
 It's where they first learned to climb, which was a perfect addition to their penchant for the outdoors.
 Their love of backpacking, hiking, and cycling has led them on many national and international adventures.
 Gary recently completed a career with an electric utility company.
 Debbie has a diverse background that includes dance, fitness, and administrative work.
 They are excited to be associated with the American Alpine Club, and feel that being at the GTCR, where they have visited so many times in the past, is a dream come true.
 Both are originally from Georgia.

 Dougald MacDonald - Executive Editor